 This Plum Upside-Down Cake is a flavourful dessert with a cake base spiced with cardamom, cinnamon, and ginger.
 The cake is tender and moist and the plums are baked in a mixture of butter and brown sugar and become caramelized, jammy and sweet.
-This is a cake that will certainly become a favourite in your household.
+This plum cake will certainly become a favourite in your household.

 How to Make a Plum Cake

 Though it does take a bit of work to slice the plums, this pretty plum cake is easy to make.
 The ingredients needed to make this fresh plum cake from scratch are basic baking ingredients.
 Please see the recipe card at the end of the post for ingredient measurements.

 - Plums: There are many varieties of plums, you can use your favourite for this recipe, just make sure the fruit is ripe but still firm.

 - Unsalted butter